FareHarbor/fareharbor-docs/external-api/webhooks.md

       }
     }

+The `sub_type` in the response is the name of the in-store payment type, when the type is `in-store`

 Your server should respond to the webhook with an HTTP success response code.
 (If FareHarbor receives an HTTP error response or no response at all, then the webhook will be retried up to 3 more times